Haida Gwaii: Economy

 The economy is mixed, including art and natural resources, primarily logging and commercial fishing.
 Furthermore, service industries and government jobs provide about one-third of the jobs, and tourism has become a more prominent part of the economy in recent years, especially for fishing and tour guides, cycling, camping, and adventure tourism.
-Aboriginal culture tourism has been enhanced with the establishment of the Haida Heritage Centre at Kaay Ilnygaay.
+Indigenous culture tourism has been enhanced with the establishment of the Haida Heritage Centre at Kaay Ilnygaay.

 Education

-Public education is provided through School District 50 Haida Gwaii, which operates elementary and secondary schools in Masset, Port Clements, Daajing Giids (formerly called Queen Charlotte), Sandspit, and Skidegate.
-Higher education programs are offered at the Haida Heritage Centre in partnership with Coast Mountain College, University of Northern British Columbia, and with the Haida Gwaii Higher Education Society.
+Public education is provided through School District 50 Haida Gwaii, which operates elementary and secondary schools in Masset, Port Clements, Daajing Giids, Sandspit, and Skidegate.
+The Old Masset Village Council operates Chief Matthews School, a K/4 through grade 5 (and grade 6 as of the 2023-24 school year) school.
+Higher education programs are offered at the Haida Heritage Centre in partnership with the University of Northern British Columbia, and with the Haida Gwaii Higher Education Society.

 Health care

 Publicly funded health services are provided by Northern Health, the regional health authority responsible for the northern half of the province.

-Haida Gwaii is served by two hospitals, The Northern Haida Gwaii Hospital and Health Centre in Masset and the Haida Gwaii Hospital in Daajing Giids which was completed in fall 2015.
+Haida Gwaii is served by two hospitals: The Northern Haida Gwaii Hospital and Health Centre opened in 2008, and serves the northern communities of Masset, Old Massett, Port Clements and Tow Hill.
+The Haida Gwaii Hospital and Health Centre (Xaayda Gwaay Ngaaysdll Naay) which first opened to patients in November 2016, is located in Daajing Giids and serves patients in the southern communities of Daajing Giids, Skidegate, Sandspit and Tlell.

 Haida Gwaii has four British Columbia Ambulance stations.
 They are staffed by approximately 36 casual emergency medical responders (EMR), and one part-time community paramedic based in Masset.

 Population

 At the time of European contact in 1774, the population was roughly 30,000 people, residing in several towns and including slave populations drawn from other clans of Haida as well as from other nations.
 It is estimated that ninety percent of the population died during the 1800s from smallpox alone; other diseases arrived as well, including typhoid, measles, and syphilis, affecting many more inhabitants.
 The 1862 Pacific Northwest smallpox epidemic alone killed over 70% of the Haida people.

-By 1900, only 350 people remained.
+By 1915, only 600 people remained..
 Towns were abandoned as people left their homes for the towns of Skidegate and Masset, for cannery towns on the mainland, or for Vancouver Island.
 Today, around 4,500 people live on the islands.
-About 70% of the indigenous people (Haida) live in two communities at Skidegate and Old Massett, with a population of about 700 each.
-In total the Haida make up 45% of the population of the islands.
+About 70% of the Indigenous people (Haida) live in two communities at Skidegate and Old Massett, with a population of about 700 each.
+In total, the Haida make up 45% of the population of the islands.

-Anthony Island and the Ninstints Haida village site were made a UNESCO World Heritage Site in 2006; in the decision, the decline in population wrought by disease was referenced when citing the 'vanished civilization' of the Haida.
+Anthony Island and the Ninstints Haida village site were made a UNESCO World Heritage Site in 2006; in the decision, the decline in population wrought by disease was referenced when citing the "vanished civilization" of the Haida.